paullabonne/BayesMultiMode/README.md

 BayesMultiMode
 ================

-Bayesian methods for estimating the number of modes, their locations and posterior probabilities in mixture distributions.
-Provides functions for (i) estimating a mixture distribution using MCMC methods; (ii) simple post-processing (burn-in and discarding empty components); (iii) mode inference.
+Bayesian methods for mode inference in mixture distributions.
+Provides functions for (i) estimating a mixture distribution using MCMC methods;
+(ii) simple post-processing (burn-in and discarding empty components);
+(iii) mode inference which provides posterior probabilities for each potential mode and associated locations.
 The number of mixture components is allowed to be unknown a priori and estimated using a Spare Finite Mixture (SFM) algorithm.
 Currently the package supports a flexible mixture of shifted poisson distributions.
 The shifted poisson augments the poisson distribution with a location parameter.
 More mixtures of discrete and continuous distributions are in the pipeline.

 #### Installing BayesMultiMode